dortizp/react-keepable/README.md

 ### To Do

-6. User can select a custom color for a new note
 8. User can change the color of a note
 9. User can delete a note
 10. User can see a sidebar